Why make a will?

 If you have a complicated estate worth a vast sum, then you will want a level of estate planning that does come at a cost.
 However, the average person does not need to have a solicitor spend hours drawing a will.
 There are many ways to write a will without using an expensive solicitor (see below).

-So, we encourage you to make a will
+We encourage you to make a will

 Net Lawman offers three will templates for free.
 We suggest you look at these to see if any are suitable.
 We expect that they will be for 60% of the population.
 Alternatively, you could use our online will writing software (also free) if you would prefer not to have to edit a template.